daibach142/SaitekRadio/BUILDING.md

 if you wish to run it on a remote machine.

+## Windows file `startup.bat`

+This will start the radio panel, and the switch panel.
+Edit it to remove the switch panel code if you don't have that device.

 A useful addition to the Windows installation procedure would be some automation (the author is neither a user nor a developer on Windows).